ycpcs/cs101-fall2026/success.md

 ## Have a growth mindset

-A common misconception about computer programming is that there is some innate factor&mdash;the "geek gene"&mdash;that allows only some people to be good at it.
+A common misconception about computer programming is that there is some innate factor&mdash; the "geek gene"&mdash; that allows only some people to be good at it.
 Don't believe this!
 As with all skills, *proficiency at computer programming is the result of sustained and deliberate practice*.

 Using the terminology of psychologist [Carol Dweck](http://psychology.stanford.edu/~dweck/), the "geek gene" misconception is an example of the "fixed" mindset.
-Success stems from adopting the "growth" mindset, which is a belief that your pontential is not predetermined, and that through hard work, critical self-awareness, and discipline, anyone can become more successful.
+Success stems from adopting the "growth" mindset, which is a belief that your potential is not predetermined, and that through hard work, critical self-awareness, and discipline, anyone can become more successful.
 Dweck's work has shown definitively that adopting a growth mindset leads to better outcomes.

 One important aspect of adopting a growth mindset is always being aware of opportunities for improvement.
 There is *always* more to learn.